aspark21/moodle-fileconverter_onedrivebeta/README.txt

 ABOUT
 ==========
-The 'Microsoft OneDrive' document converter was developed by
+The 'Microsoft OneDrive BETA' document converter was developed by
-    Neill Magill
+    Neill Magill and modified to use the beta API by Alistair Spark

 It is based on the Google Drive document converter plugin.